FlickType/FlickTypeKit/README.md

 }
 </pre>

-When using WatchKit, the optional `startingText` argument can be used to support editing of existing text with FlickType.
-In SwiftUI `FlickTypeView` does that automatically for you.

 ### FlickType.Mode
 - `.ask` will offer a choice between FlickType and the standard input methods _(recommended)_.
 - `.always` will open FlickType, skipping the input method selection.
 - `.off` will offer the standard input methods without the FlickType option.

+_**Note:** When using WatchKit, the optional `startingText` argument can be used to support editing of existing text with FlickType.
+In SwiftUI `FlickTypeView` does that automatically for you._

 ## Integration